 - Section C: Shorter Transactional Text (20 marks)

-This is the easiest 10 marks you will ever get.
+The summary question in Paper 1 is the easiest 10 marks you will ever get, but you must follow the rules.

 Conclusion